 Efficient operations and resource management is a component of every part of the board’s decision-making and the staff’s management of the association.
 As such, there will be components of this reflected in each of the other four priorities.
 Making sure our members get the most value for their money and we are making the best decisions to position AFA to be financially sound both now and for the future influences everything we do.

 Continue to strategically position the association within higher education as the subject-matter expert on fraternity/sorority life.

 Appointed members that broaden our fraternal and higher education knowledge to the board of directors;

-Actively participated in the NASPA Fraternity/Sorority Knowledge Community Leadership Team and ongoing specific programs with vice presidents to engage in conversations with SSAO’s;
+Executive Director continues to serve as a member of the NASPA Fraternity/Sorority Knowledge Community Leadership Team and ongoing specific programs with vice presidents to engage in conversations with SSAO’s;

 Facilitated interactions with peer higher education and fraternal associations to discuss common challenges, as well as potential partnerships;

 Completed an institutional survey with a 59% return rate, which allows AFA to provide best practices in staffing, budgets, resource allocation, and programmatic responsibilities.

 Develop best practices and be the leading voice regarding information on staffing models and appropriate resources to support fraternity/sorority life offices;

 Launch a program with ACUHO-I to educate members of best practices of fraternity/sorority campus housing;